ericasaywhat/SmoothCriminals/reports/draft_final_report.md

 ### Deciding to commit crimes

-According to Groff's experiment<sup>2</sup>, variety of factors affect an offender's decision to commit a crime.
+According to Groff's experiment<sup>2</sup>, a variety of factors affect an offender's decision to commit a crime.
 Consider several agents at a single node; some might be police, some might be guardians, and some might be offenders trying to find a guardian to make into a target.
 The first factor the offenders must consider is whether there are police at the node.
 The presence of a police officer is an absolute dealbreaker; no crimes may be committed in the presence of authority.
 If there are no police officers, however, the offenders must consider several other factors, which are summarized in Figure 1.

 ![decision tree](https://github.com/ericasaywhat/SmoothCriminals/blob/master/reports/decision_tree.png)